milvus-io/milvus-docs/site/en/reference/schema.md

 ## Field schema

 A field schema is the logical definition of a field.
-It is the first thing you need to define before defining a [collection schema](#Collection-schema) and [creating a collection](create_collection.md).
+It is the first thing you need to define before defining a [collection schema](#Collection-schema) and [managing collections](manage-collections.md).

 Milvus supports only one primary key field in a collection.